 Canvas: The area that contains your page.
 This is also the area where you’ll create your paths, objects, and raster art.

-Page: The area that will hold your artwork whenever you export or print your documents.
+Page: The viewable area that will hold your artwork and will be seen whenever you export or print your documents.
 Any objects outside the page will not print or be exported.

 Dock: This will store your palettes to adjust different settings.